percona/postgresql-docs/README.md

 Percona Distribution for PostgreSQL is a collection of tools to assist you in managing your PostgreSQL database system.
 It includes the upstream version of PostgreSQL and a selection of extensions that enable solving essential practical tasks efficiently.

 This repository contains the source files for [Percona Distribution for PostgreSQL documentation](https://www.percona.com/doc/postgresql/16/index.html).
-The documentation is written in [Markdown](https://www.markdownguide.org/) markup langiage and is created using [MkDocs Documentation Generator](https://www.mkdocs.org/).
+The documentation is written in [Markdown](https://www.markdownguide.org/) markup language and is created using [MkDocs Documentation Generator](https://www.mkdocs.org/).

 ## Contributing